 The cigars very well-known in the world are those like Habanos (commonly called «puros» by the Cubans); appraised the world over, a Cuban cigar is a product of luxury, consequently, expensive.

-This fact is composed of several factors, but before everything, it is very important the production process: it is long and complex from the beginning till the end, handmade and, as everyone knows, the cost of hand work is very high.
-A cigar consists of some hundreds of handmade activities.
+This fact is composed of several factors, but before everything, it is very important the production process: it is long and complex from the beginning till the end, handmade and, as everyone knows, the cost of handwork is very high.
+A cigar consists of hundreds of handmade activities.

-Cigars are submitted to a quality control process from the harvest of leaf until the decorated boxes you see in a shop.
+Cigars are submitted to a quality control process from the harvest of leaves until the decorated boxes you see in a shop.
 Every single production takes several years.
-We let tobacco leaf fermented and matured for many years like a wine of excellent quality, and the cigar tasting is very often compared to the slowly sip of the finest whisky.
+We let tobacco leaf fermented and matured for many years like a wine of excellent quality, and the cigar tasting is very often compared to the slow sip of the finest whisky.

-The tobacco already harvested before smoking, should remain for a few years in different places, acquiring properties of highest quality and of course, removing toxic substances from its leaf.
+The tobacco already harvested before smoking should remain for a few years in different places, acquiring properties of the highest quality and of course, removing toxic substances from its leaf.

-Among Habanos we can identify over 30 brands and each single one has different format in it collection: shapes and sizes (Spanish band) that determine the longitude and width of the cigar.
+Among Habanos, we can identify over 30 brands and every single one has a different format in its collection: shapes and sizes (Spanish band) that determine the longitude and width of the cigar.
 There are over 200 in total!
 So, there is a lot to pick out.

 The most famous Habanos:

-- Cohiba: Even when it is the youngest brand, it is consider one of the best renowned cigars of the world, principally because of its advertising face, that is to say, Fidel, to whom this brand was created in the revolutionary Cuba.
+- Cohiba: Even when it is the youngest brand, it is considered one of the best-renowned cigars of the world, principally because of its advertising face, that is to say, Fidel, to whom this brand was created in revolutionary Cuba.
 Until 1982, only the chosen ones could smoke them.
 The brand was introduced in the international market in the 80̕s and nowadays is very popular.
 From its most notorious band, it is possible to distinguish Splendid-Cohiba, V century-Cohiba and Robust-Cohiba (the price of a single specimen in Cuba goes from a dozen to $25).

-- Montecristo: Che Guevara’s favorite cigar, who particularly loved the No. 4.
-It is the most common chosen brand but the most falsify too.
+- Montecristo: Che Guevara’s favourite cigar, who particularly loved the No. 4.
+It is the most common chosen brand but the most falsified too.
 These were the most famous Cuban cigars before successful of Cohiba.
 The price per one goes from a few dollars and is increasing according to format.